Chad Clifton: Green Bay Packers

-During the 2000 NFL Draft, the Packers selected Clifton in the second round with the 44th overall pick.
+During the 2000 NFL draft, the Packers selected Clifton in the second round with the 44th overall pick.

 Halfway through his rookie season, Clifton took over the starting left tackle position and would remain there for the rest of the season.
 He enjoyed continued success during his second season when he established a reputation as one of the NFL's best and unheralded blindside blockers for Brett Favre.
+He started 14 of the 16 regular season games and both playoff games in the 2001 season.

 Clifton's 2002 season seemed as promising as his first two.
 However, on November 24, he suffered a severe pelvic injury after receiving a blindside hit from the Tampa Bay Buccaneers defensive tackle Warren Sapp.
 Because the incident occurred after an interception with Clifton far from the play, Sapp received harsh criticism for his action.
 After the game, when Packers head coach Mike Sherman told Sapp that his play was uncalled for, Sapp began angrily shouting at Sherman in a tirade that was caught on camera, with Sapp famously screaming "put a jersey on".
-For his part, Sapp did not visit or telephone Clifton during his four day stay in a Tampa Bay hospital.
+For his part, Sapp did not visit or telephone Clifton during his four-day stay in a Tampa Bay hospital.
 As a result of his injury, Clifton missed the rest of the season, was hospitalized for almost a week, and could not walk unaided for five more weeks.
 In 2005, the NFL Competition Committee agreed on new guidelines for "unnecessary roughness", making hits such as that suffered by Clifton illegal.

 Clifton returned in 2003 to start all 16 regular season games and two more games in the playoffs.
 He played all 1,031 offensive snaps that season and contributed to establishing a team record for fewest sacks allowed in a season with 19.